 The dry season in South Africa provides optimal game viewing as animals gather around water holes and the the long grasses are sparser, making it easier to spot game.
 It’s also a great time to see newborn animals.
 We have an extensive range of journeys to South Africa to jump-start your safari planning.

 October is peak mushroom hunting season in Cataluña, something of a regional obsession for locals.
-With Ker & Downey, visitors have a rare opportunity to go foraging with along the coastline with Evarist March, the botanist and forager for El Celler de Can Roca – one of the top restaurants on the planet.
+With Ker & Downey, visitors have a rare opportunity to go foraging along the coastline with Evarist March, the botanist and forager for El Celler de Can Roca – one of the top restaurants on the planet.
 Under Evarist’s expert tutelage, discover the edible seaweed, abundant mushrooms, and aromatic herbs along the cliffs before enjoying a coveted reservation at El Celler de Can Roca to see the ingredients come to life on the plate.

 The American Southwest